garylirocks/quickrefs/azure-networking-load-balancing.markdown

 - Can only be associated to AGW of **WAF_v2** SKU
 - A policy includes settings for managed rules, custom rules, exclusions, file upload limit, etc
 - A WAF policy can be associated to
-  - AGW (global)
+  - **AGW (global)**
-  - a listener (per-site)
+  - a **listener (per-site)**, overwrites the global policy
-  - a path-based rule (per-URI)
+  - a **path-based rule (per-URI)**
+    - a blocking custom rule works with a backend pool target, NOT redirection, it always redirects
+- Precedence: **per-URI > per-site > global**, usually, global policy have some basic rules, per-site could be more strict, and per-URI could be the most strict, see [here for an example](https://learn.microsoft.com/en-us/azure/web-application-firewall/ag/policy-overview#example)
-- A AGW can have only one WAF policy associated
+- An AGW/site/path-based rule can have **only one** WAF policy associated, but a policy could be associated to **multiple** AGWs/sites/rules
 - A WAF policy must be in the **same region and subscription** as the associated AGW
 - You can config **log scrubbing rules** to mask sensitive data in WAF logs